-The default per-method metric naming and scoping strategy can be overridden by passing an implementation of HttpClientMetricNameStrategy to the InstrumentedHttpClient constructor.
+The default per-method metric naming and scoping strategy can be overridden by passing an implementation of HttpClientMetricNameStrategy to the InstrumentedHttpClients.createDefault method.

 A number of pre-rolled strategies are available, e.g.:

 2.7 Instrumenting JDBI

 The metrics-jdbi module provides a TimingCollector implementation for JDBI, an SQL convenience library.